top of page

 How to protect your ear canal from a fungal infection before scuba diving

-2. Swimmers ear spray - A thin layer of earwax in your ear canal is the best natural protection for your ear canal.
-However, the ear canals of some people do not create much ear wax.
-Or you wish to double down on ear protection before scuba diving then you can try protection sprays.
-There are ear swimmer sprays that are ticker than olive oil so when sprayed they create a sealed protection in the ear canal that stays for a few hours.
+2. Swimmer's ear spray - A thin layer of earwax in your ear canal is the best natural protection for your ear canal.
+However, the ear canals of some people do not create much earwax.
+Or, if you wish to double down on ear protection before scuba diving then you can try protection sprays.
+There are ear swimmer sprays that are thicker than olive oil, so when sprayed, they create a sealed protection in the ear canal that stays for a few hours.
 Here is one by Earol.

 swimmers ear protection spray for scuba diving - HearingNow

-How to clean your ear after scuba diving
+How to clean your ears after scuba diving

 It is a good habit to wash your ears after each dive.
 Gently rinsing the ears with fresh water after each dive may help.
 A more strict approach to cleaning your ear after scuba diving is to gently rinse with warm water, dry thoroughly, and consider using a solution of equal parts white vinegar and rubbing alcohol to help prevent a swimmer's ear or fungal infection.

 1. It allows for a more comfortable descent and ascent.
-When equalization is done correctly, you can focus on enjoying the amazing marine life around you rather than worrying about ear pain.
+When equalisation is done correctly, you can focus on enjoying the amazing marine life around you rather than worrying about ear pain.

 2. It prevents possible injuries, such as ruptured eardrums or inner ear complications.
-According to a study, roughly 10% of divers report issues related to pressure equalization.
+According to a study, roughly 10% of divers report issues related to pressure equalisation.

-To maximize comfort during your dives, it's essential to equalize every few feet as you descend.
+To maximise comfort during your dives, it's essential to equalise every few feet as you descend.
 Staying attuned to your body's signals will enhance your diving experience.

-How to equalize ear pressure while scuba diving
+How to equalise ear pressure while scuba diving

-The Valsalva manoeuvre is among the most widely used methods by divers to equalize ear pressure.
+The Valsalva manoeuvre is among the most widely used methods by divers to equalise ear pressure.
 Here’s how to perform it effectively:

 1. Pinch your nose closed